PotHix/pothix.github.com/content/post/stats-mar-2018.md

 [![Amount of sleep for this month](/images/stats/2018/mar/sleep.jpg "Amount of sleep for this month")](/images/stats/2018/mar/sleep.jpg "")

-I was expecting for a decrease this month.
+I was expecting a decrease this month.
 During the retreat I did not sleep that much because I was trying to enjoy every second of that experience.

 This month is an outlier of my routine, but I think it will be back